 AVERAGE COST: $50-100/day, if you can find one to rent

 If you choose to visit the southeastern part of Alaska, you must travel by boat between destinations as these southern cities are mostly on islands.
 Again, the Alaska Marine Highway System and its many ferries are rescued here.
 You can view the route map and travel times on its website and make reservations there.

 AVERAGE COST: $varies; passenger-only fare from Ketchikan to Juneau, for one example, is $145

 The Alaska Railroad was founded in 1903 and has 470 miles of track.
 It’s a fun way to get around the state if you want to sit back and relax and enjoy the view outside.

-From its headquarters in Anchorage, it goes south to Seward and north to Fairbanks with several stops along the way.
-Again, the price depends on where you’d like to go, and prices are higher during the summer tourist season than they are in the winter.
+From its headquarters in Anchorage, it goes south to Seward and north to Fairbanks, with several stops along the way.
+Again, the price depends on where you’d like to go, and prices are higher during the summer tourist season than in the winter.

 AVERAGE COST: $varies; One way from Anchorage to Fairbanks in July is $259 per person aged 12-64.

 See Related: Alaska Railroad Review: GoldStar or Adventure Class?